Muddz/KindleHighlightsReader/README.md

 - Remove any quotation from all highlights.
 - Capitalize first letter on all highlights.
 - Export as .txt .json .csv or .pdf files.
-- Works for Windows and MacOS
+- Works on Windows and MacOS

 #### JSON